 Take Out ALL the Trash

-If you do nothing else, this is pre-vacation cleaning priority number one.
+If you do nothing else, this is pre-vacation organization and cleaning priority number one.
 If you forget to take out the trash – and that’s all the trash, bathrooms, kitchen, bedrooms – there is a good chance you’ll come home to nasty smells and pests, which is the last thing you want.